x2rider/OMISS-Awards/README.md

 ## Compatibility

-This has been tested on Windows and Mac with the latest version of Excel.
+This has been tested on Windows and Mac with the latest version of Excel and OpenOffice Calc.
 It does not work on Excel 2010 or older.

 Paul - KA5PMV